dependableDOTspace/ethernet-fmc-axi-eth/README.md

 to build a design with 4 ports.
 The placement error has to do with IDELAYs and I have not reached a solution for this yet.
 There is no such problem with the HPC for this board.

+### VCU118
+* This board can only support the 1.8V version Ethernet FMC.
+The device on this board has only HP (high-performance) I/Os which do not support 2.5V levels.
+* Supports double-FMC-ethernet-card/8-port configuration.

 ### ZCU102

 * These designs support the ZCU102 Rev 1.0 and newer boards.
 Use a commit before 2016-02-13 for the older Rev-D board design.